 CSAs should immediately report all Clery Act crimes reported to them, in their capacity as a CSA, to the UCSF Clery Act Coordinator.
 Specifically, CSAs should fill out the Campus Security Auithority Report Form linked below and email it to the address listed.
 Note: all crimes reported to the UCSF Police Department are also received and reviewed by the UCSF Clery Act Coordinator.
 A report made directly to UCSF PD satisfies a CSA's reporting obligations.
 If a CSA is unsure whether UCSF PD was notified of an incident, the CSA should err on the side of caution and submit the CSA Report Form.

-- Clery Crime Definitions
+- Clery Act Crime and Geography Definitions

 - UCSF Clery Act Geography: Google Maps | Satellite

-- Department of Education Campus Safety and Security Reporting Training (This link also contains the Handbook for Campus Safety and Security Reporting)
+- Department of Education Campus Safety and Security Reporting Training (This link also contains the Handbook for Campus Safety and Security Reporting.)

 Referrals and Resources for Individuals Reporting Clery Crimes

 CSAs should refer survivors of violent crime, including sexual assault, dating violence, domestic violence, and stalking, to the UCSF CARE Advocate and Title IX Officer.
 Victims may also be referred to the following resources:

 - UCSF Rights, Options & Resources for Survivors of Sexual Assault, Dating VIolence, Domestic Violence and Stalking

 CSAs wanting more information about how to use trauma informed language when speaking with an individual reporting a Clery Act crime, may contact the UCSF CARE Advocate.

 Questions from a CSA about their role as a CSA or Clery Act compliance, may be directed to: